 Almost everyone signs up for Medicare at age 65.
-However, this benefit will not cover all of you needs.
+However, this benefit will not cover all of your needs.
 Out of pocket expenses for healthcare are sizable and figuring out the best way to minimize the expense is confusing.

-- The NewRetirement Retirement Planner customizes your out of pocket healthcare costs for you and factors this big expense into your plan.
+The NewRetirement Retirement Planner customizes your out-of-pocket healthcare costs for you and factors this big expense into your plan.

-Ideally you have been focused on saving money every month and investing in a way that has grown those investments as much as possible.
+Ideally, you have been focused on saving money every month and investing in a way that has grown those investments as much as possible.
 After retirement, most experts suggest that you shift your mindset to be about preserving and using that money.

-Less than 35% Create a Plan for Long Term Care, Taxes, Estate or Home Equity
+Less than 35% Create a Plan for Long-Term Care, Taxes, Estate, or Home Equity

-Estate: Everyone should think about their estate plans — whether you have wealth or not — there are documents that can make the end of your life better for you and your heirs.
+Everyone should think about their estate plans — whether you have wealth or not — there are documents that can make the end of your life better for you and your heirs.
 Know about the 4 estate planning documents everyone needs.

 The NewRetirement Retirement Planner lets you model all of your housing options to see the impact on your overall retirement plan.